pidupuis/grunt-submake/README.md

 # grunt-submake

-> Grunt plugin which executes submodule's Make tasks.
+> Grunt plugin which executes subprojects' Make tasks.

+## Description

+If your project integrates subprojects using GNU Make, this plugin is made for you.
+With this plugin you will be able to run make targets inside your grunt process.

+For instances:
+* you can build your subproject(s) during the build of your entire project,
+* you can also run `make test` as a step of your `grunt test` task,
+* you can integrate a `make build` into your grunt-contrib-watch looking at your subproject,
+* you can run make targets independently for all of your subprojects,
+* and off course, you can also run make targets for your entire project

+This plugin is compatible with Cmake!

-> This plugin was inspired by [grunt-subgrunt](https://github.com/tusbar/grunt-subgrunt).
+This plugin was inspired by [grunt-subgrunt](https://github.com/tusbar/grunt-subgrunt), which rocks the world by the way.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`